 We can all experience times in our lives when things become very difficult, or needing of attention and understanding, causing us pain and unhappiness.
 This could be due to things that happened a long time ago, more recently, or current unexpected life events.

-I have been working as a psychotherapist in Bristol for the past 27 years, in a wide variety of settings.
+I have been working as a psychotherapist in Bristol for the past 30 years, in a wide variety of settings.
 These include natural health centres, occupational health, a Bristol- based charity, and independent practice.
 I more recently qualified as a music therapist, as I am always deeply interested in developing therapeutic interventions that are effective.
 I have an enhanced DBS certificate and HCPC registration.
 In this context I have worked with children at a trauma centre and adults with severe and long term mental health issues in group work, as well as with individual clients in private practice.

 The therapeutic relationship that the client and therapist engage in can provide a secure base from which difficulty of all sorts can be explored and understood.
-Difficulty may include, for instance:

 I work with individuals in both short and longer term therapy and counselling; also with counsellors and therapists in training.